 Because these are short–term financing options, the interest rates tend to be higher than a traditional bank.
 Some private and hard money lenders offer rates as low as 7 or 8%, however these low rates often require borrowers to have investing experience under their belt.
 Keep in mind that some lenders can offer a low interest rate, but will adjust the rate up to mitigate risk associated with either a particular project or the borrower’s financial situation.
 An average interest rate for a farily standard project will likely be around 10%.

 What is a prepayment penalty?

-When you work with a lender for financing, especially on short-term options like a fix and flip loan, you may see a clause or term called a “prepayment penalty”.
+When you work with a lender for financing, especially on short-term options like a fix and flip loan, you may see a clause or term called a “prepayment penalty.”
 Lenders make their money off of the interest from your loan.
 If you sell the property faster and pay it off sooner than expected, the lender will not receive all of the interest payments.
-That is why some include the prepayment clause.
+That is why some include a prepayment clause.
 It is a small penalty to pay so that the lender regain some of the interest payments lost by the borrower paying back their loan early.